The Damned (band): Shift towards gothic rock (1980–1989)

-Reunion and farewell tours (1988–89)

 In June 1988, James and Sensible rejoined the group temporarily for three live appearances, including a concert at the London Town and Country Club that was released the following year as the album Final Damnation.

-In June 1989, James and Sensible rejoined the group for two UK appearances billed as The Final Curtain.
+In June 1989, once again, James and Sensible rejoined for two UK appearances billed as The Final Curtain.
 In July this lineup performed a farewell tour of the U.S. and in December they performed a further five UK gigs advertised as the We Really Must Be Going Now tour.

-Second and third re-formations (1990–1995)
+Hiatus, second re-formation, and Not of This Earth (1990–1995)

 Although officially on hiatus, the Damned released "Fun Factory", a song which was recorded in 1982 with the Sensible/Vanian/Scabies/Gray lineup and intended to be released as a single at that time.
-However, the bankruptcy of their record company prevented the release of the song for nine years.
-The year's second single, "Prokofiev", was recorded by Scabies, Vanian and Brian James, and was sold on a 1991 reunion tour of the U.S.
+However, the bankruptcy of their record company prevented the release of the song for nine years, before becoming available in January 1991.
+That year's second single, "Prokofiev", was recorded by Scabies, Vanian and Brian James, and was sold on a 1991 reunion tour of the U.S.

-In 1993, the band re-formed with a new lineup featuring Scabies, Vanian, guitarists Kris Dollimore (formerly of the Godfathers), Alan Lee Shaw and bassist Moose Harris (formerly of New Model Army).
-Around this time, two prominent rock groups each covered a Damned song: Guns N' Roses recorded "New Rose" for their The Spaghetti Incident?
-1993 album, while the Offspring covered "Smash It Up" for the Batman Forever soundtrack (1995).
-Both cover versions enjoyed major-label distribution and created more exposure to the Damned's sound, sometimes to a younger audience unfamiliar with the group.

-The re-formed Damned toured regularly for about two years and released a new studio album, Not of This Earth, in November 1995, which was promoted with a series of long tours prior to its release.
-However, by the time the album was released, the Damned had yet again split, partly as the result of legal battles; Vanian and Sensible accused Scabies of releasing Not of This Earth (1995) without proper authorization.
+In 1993, Scabies tried starting a new band with guitarist Kris Dollimore (formerly of the Godfathers).
+They could not find a singer, and instead decided to work with Vanian as a new incarnation of The Damned.
+This lineup also featured guitarist Alan Lee Shaw and bassist Moose Harris (formerly of New Model Army), and recorded the 1995 studio album Not of This Earth, which featured a guest appearance by Sex Pistols bassist Glen Matlock.
+However, the album was licensed for release by Scabies against Vanian's wishes, which lead to the end of this lineup.